oscarg10/free-genai-bootcamp-2025/setence-constructor/deepseek/prompt.md

 ## Clues and Considerations

-try and provide a non-nested bulleted list talk about the vocabulary but try to leave out the german words because the student can refer to the vocabulary table.
+try and provide a non-nested bulleted list talk about the vocabulary but leave out the german words because the student can refer to the vocabulary table.
-Student Input: Did you see the raven this morning?
-They were looking at our garden.
+Do not reveal the answer when giving out clues.
+Be short and concise with additional clues.